skjsjhb/LC3-Docs/Labs/L4/Miao.md

 LDR R0, R6, x0
 ```

 And that's it!
-By saving and restoring the value of registers, variables inside a function will not get messed up, and we're able to create functions to calculate $ S_n $, $ E_n $ and $ T_n $.
+By saving and restoring the value of registers, variables inside a function will not get messed up.

 ## Boilerplate